yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic.md

 *   Unlike other platforms, Tyk will not auto-publish your APIs to the Portal, instead they are presented as a facade, you choose what APIs and what Policies to expose to the Portal.
 *   Fully control the flow of the developer sign-up and enrollment.

-The Tyk Classic Developer Portal is less feature-rich than the Tyk Enterprise developer portal.
-It doesn't provide audience management, full UI customisation including custom JS insertion and custom page templates, forums and blog features, grouping APIs into API Products, and other enterprise-grade features.
-Still, it is perfectly suitable for primary use cases.
+The Tyk Classic Developer Portal is suitable for primary use cases, however if you want a more feature-rich experience then you should consider the [Tyk Enterprise Developer Portal]({{< ref "tyk-developer-portal/tyk-enterprise-developer-portal" >}}).
+This provides audience management, full UI customisation including custom JS insertion and custom page templates, forums and blog features, grouping APIs into API Products, and other enterprise-grade features.

 {{< note success >}}
 **Note**